‘Harris vs Trump: Views of the Pakistani-American community’

-This is apropos a letter to the Editor by this writer carried by the newspaper yesterday.
+This is apropos two back-to-back letters to Editor by this writer carried by the newspaper on Monday and yesterday.
+Domestically, issues like healthcare, reproductive rights, and economic stability also shape the community’s preferences.

-In my view, the Pakistani-American community at large worry about Trump’s potential second term, which may strengthen the US-India relations and create further complications for Pakistan, especially in terms of security and economic cooperation.
+Harris’s stance on healthcare and social justice resonates with younger, progressive Pakistani Americans, while Trump’s economic policies attract some within the diaspora who favor conservative fiscal approaches.
+Donald Trump’s policy of directly negotiating with the Afghan Taliban aimed to end US involvement in Afghanistan, culminating in the 2020 Doha Agreement.

-On immigration, Harris’s support for comprehensive reform aligns well with the needs of Pakistani immigrants, while Trump’s restrictive policies, such as travel bans and stricter deportation measures, have been viewed as detrimental by many in the community.
+The US bypassed the Afghan government and engaged the Taliban as the primary power brokers, offering legitimacy in exchange for assurances against terrorism.
+This approach prioritized US withdrawal and left Afghanistan’s future governance to internal actors.

 Qamar Bashir